wikimedia/wikimedia-fundraising-dev/README.md

 After installing, check that the `docker-pkg` executable is in your `PATH`.
 If it's not, you may need to add `~/.local/bin/` to your `PATH`.

+If you've previously installed docker-pkg, you may wish to pull the latest master via git.
+(An important fix was recently merged into the master branch for that tool.)

 Clone the dev-images repository and check out the gerrit changes with the setup for the fundraising-dev images: